Dalimil/Find-and-Replace-Browser-Extension/README.md

 ##### Events
 - Analytics enabled/disabled clicked - If the user has allowed Analytics to be used for a week and then opts-out, we want to know they did it (rather than thinking they stopped using the extension)
+- Added to/Removed from Favourites - We can get more insight by looking at how often users use the star button.
+If they've never used it, perhaps it's not intuitive enough.
+- New Template Created - Enables us to see how often users create new templates.
+If the numbers are very low, perhaps they don't know how to use this feature.
+- Template Successfully Pasted - Enables us to see how many users have successfully inserted a template into a web page and thus how many know how to use them.

 ### Testing